 - Complete the Rotarian Membership Referral Form and we’ll forward your referral’s name to clubs in the area.

-- Use the Club Finder (the link is located at the top of each page) to search for Rotary and Rotaract clubs.
+- Use the Club Finder link at the top of any page to search for Rotary and Rotaract clubs.
+Club Finder also allows you to search for Rotary e-clubs.
 You can search by location, meeting day, meeting time, club type, or keyword.

 - Clubs accept new members by invitation, so we recommend you first reach out to a club in your area to learn more.
-Use Club Finder to find a local club, then click on “Ask about joining” to reach out to an individual club.
+Use Club Finder to find a local club, then click on the Contact Club button to reach out to an individual club.

-- ProjectLink has been incorporated into our new crowdsourcing tool at ideas.rotary.org, where you can post your project’s needs as well as search for projects you want to support.
+- ProjectLink has been incorporated into Rotary Ideas, our new crowdsourcing tool, where you can post your project’s needs as well as search for projects you want to support.